370417/mar-refactor/FAQ.md

 ## 4: World Architecture

 > How do you divide and organize the objects of your game world?
 Is it as simple as lists of objects?
 How are related objects handled?

+My game is rather simple.
+There is no overworld or branches, and only the current level is generated and stored at any time.
+There are two places where information about the world is stored:

+Game

+* Handles game state and mechanics
+* Stores map information in a 2d array of tiles
+  Each tile can have:
+  * A type: wall, floor, etc
+  * Properties like passable and transparent
+  * An item: Anything that can be picked up
+  * An actor: Either the player or a monster.
+Not all actors have to be stored on the map
+  * A prop: Anything else that is on the tile, eg grass, stairs, traps

+Display

+* Handles input and output
+* Stores map information in a 2d array of tiles.
+Tiles are similar to those in the Game code, but they lack the innards necessary for game mechanics, and instead have extra appearance-related information.

+The Game only tells the Display about changies in what the player can see, and it relies on the Display to store what little game state it is aware of and display it.
+Because of this, only changes in fov and the like cause redraws, which helps speed things up.

 ## 5: Data Management